Christchurch, Ilkley: Organ

 The church obtained a new organ at a cost of £464 in 1873 by the builder Forster and Andrews of Hull.
 This was replaced in 1911 by a new instrument by Harrison and Harrison of Durham.
 This organ is no longer present in the church.

 Clock

 The clock by Potts of Leeds was installed in the tower in 1891 at a cost of £110.
-It was the give of Mr. T.P.
+It was the gift of Mr. T.P.
 Muff of Woodbank.